DrPH, University of California at Berkeley, 2011

 MPH, Emory University Rollins School of Public Health, 2005

-I am a co-investigator on several projects with health systems implications, including piloting a tool to assess capacities of Ministries of Health to demand and use research evidence, a multi-country study for a policy to address childhood mortality, evaluating the transition of a large-scale HIV prevention project in India from donor support to the local government, and development of a guide for the monitoring and evaluation of transition.
-My research activities have taken place in various countries in Africa, Latin America and South Asia.
+I am primary or co-investigator on several projects with health systems implications, including piloting a tool to assess capacities of Ministries of Health to demand and use research evidence, a multi-country study for a policy to address childhood mortality, and evaluating the experience of transition from donor support to government ownership across various settings.
+I have experience conducting research in multi-disciplinary, cross-cultural teams in Africa, Latin America and South Asia.